 For two years, Katy performed with and wrote for Brighton sketch satire company the Treason Show.
 In 2011 she wrote and performed with Fringe First winner and Perrier nominee NewsRevue at the Canal Cafe Theatre.
 As above, she has recently been making educational comedy shorts with History Bombs.

 Katy performed in site-specific immersive theatre show The Butcher of Baker Street for Forked Path as part of Theatre Delicatessen's Spaced.
 In 2012 & 13 Katy co-created and directed The Watery Journey of Nereus Pike starring Fringe First winner Laura Mugridge.
 She also made three interactive audio shows with Tony Harris for The Campsite at the Ipswich Pulse Festival, the Natural History Museum and with Curating Cambridge.
 Katy performed at the Edinburgh Festival Fringe in 2013 & 2014 with her first musical Who Ya Gonna Call? which received rave reviews and left standing room only.
 In 2014 she created Oh Boy!
 The Quantum Leap Show - which returned to Edinburgh in 2015 - and made her first solo theatre show I Have an Idea for a Film.
 Katy has recently been performing in Knightmare Live, Happily Never After and her award-nominated stand-up and storytelling show Schutte the Unromantic.
-She is currently working on a semi-immersive folk horror play entitled Let's Summon Demons.
+She is currently performing her semi-immersive folk horror play entitled Let's Summon Demons.

 Katy acts in TV and online ads for brands such as Giffgaff, Beechams, Barclays, 118 Money, Lidl, Nandos and British Heart Foundation.